pmusaraj/discourse-mobile-single-site-app/README.md

 react-native-rename "NewName" -b com.yourco.yourappid
 ```

+Note: the bundle name only applies to Android.
+To change your iOS bundle ID, use Xcode.

 ### Troubleshooting

 If you are having a `ld: library not found for -lRNDeviceInfo-tvOS` error, try manually deleting `libRNDeviceInfo-tvOS.a` in Xcode -> [Your iOS build target] -> Build Phases -> Link Binary with Libraries.